AlbertoRota/x4-Better-piracy/README.md

 ## Credits
  - vx -> Author of `True Capture`, where a lot of inspiration was drawn.
  - Kevrlet -> Author of `FixBailChance`, where a lot of inspiration was drawn.
+ - SirNukes -> Author of `SirNukes Mod Support APIs`.
+ - Smashicons -> Author of the image used as Thumbnail (https://www.flaticon.es/autores/smashicons)

 ## Changelog
+### 0.3.0
+ - Removed "Surrender!" dialog, replaced it by a more streamlined "RightClick -> Harass".
+ - Added dependency to "SirNukes Mod Support APIs"
 ### 0.2.0
  - Forcing a pilot to bail out of their ship will negativelly impact your relations with his/her faction.
 ### 0.1.0